scribe-project/scribe-project.github.io/_pages/openings.md

 # Open positions

+**We will soon open a postdoc position for the project.
+Stay tuned!**

-**Note: We currently don't have funding for additional PhD and postdoc positions.
+**We currently don't have funding for additional PhD positions.
 We can only welcome you if you have a fellowship.**

 <!--We are always looking for new group members with passion, talent, and grit!